 Maruvada Mukhalinga Sastry & Maruvada Lakshmi Devi Endowed Excellence Fund for Telugu Studies

-Archana graduated with a Masters in Computer Engineering from The Cockerell School of Engineering at the University of Texas at Austin in 2010.
+Archana graduated with a masters degree in computer engineering from The Cockerell School of Engineering at the University of Texas at Austin in 2010.
 She had a wonderful learning experience at UT that opened a world of opportunities for her.
 She enjoyed her interaction with professors and students and made lifelong friends and connections.

 All this was possible because of the support of her parents and family.
 Archana would like to honor her paternal grandparents, Late Sri.
 Maruvada Mukhalinga Sastry and Late Smt.
 Maruvada Lakshmi Devi through this endowment.
 She never got an opportunity to meet her ‘Tata’, as her grandfather was endearingly called by his grandkids and spent a very short time with her grandmother, affectionately called ‘Mama’.
 But their legacy has had a long-lasting impact on her upbringing.